gremlin-solutions/gcp-cloud-run-failure-flags-app/README.md

 Use the Gremlin console, API, or CLI to configure fault injection experiments targeting the application.

-### Note on Response Validation

-- The application **validates** all responses from external services to ensure robustness against unexpected or corrupted data.
-- When injecting faults like modified responses using Gremlin Failure Flags, the application will handle them through its standard validation logic.
-- This approach allows you to simulate real-world scenarios where external services might return invalid data.

 ### Inject a Built-in Exception (`ValueError`) (Simulate Application Error)

 ```json